 For the next seven years, Hurd held various leadership positions with ACORN.
 In 1990 she was elected president of the organization.

 In 1994 the newspaper of the socialist New Party, of which then-community organizer Barack Obama was a member, identified Hurd as one of the 100+ individuals who were actively “building” the party.
 At the time, Hurd was also an associate of the Democratic Socialists of America.

-In March 1995 Hurd led a raucous protest at the U.S. Capitol, where demonstrators demanded an opportunity to testify against proposed legislation designed to scale back the Community Reinvestment Act (CRA), a federal law requiring money-lenders to maximize — in the names of racial and economic justice — the number of mortgages they approved for undercapitalized and nonwhite loan applicants who failed to meet traditional lending standards.
+In March 1995 Hurd led a raucous protest at the U.S. Capitol, where demonstrators demanded an opportunity to testify against proposed legislation designed to scale back the Community Reinvestment Act (CRA), a federal law requiring money-lenders to maximize — in the names of racial and economic justice — the number of mortgages they approved for undercapitalized and nonwhite loan applicants who failed to meet traditional borrowing standards.
 Among the protesters’ chants were: “CRA has got to stay,” and “Banks for greed, not for need!”
 Hurd was one of five demonstrators arrested at the scene.
 Two ACORN allies, Sen. Ted Kennedy and Rep. Joe Kennedy II, tried unsuccessfully to get them freed.
 The U.S. Capitol Police let the demonstrators go only when Rep. Maxine Waters came to the detention facility and threatened to stay put until they were released.